Muscaw/hivemux/README.md

-# HoneyComb
+# Hivemux

-HoneyComb is a cli tool allowing easy management of your tmux environments.
+Hivemux is a cli tool allowing easy management of your tmux environments.

-What HoneyComb provides the following features:
+What Hivemux provides the following features:
 - create pre-defined sessions based on projects found in your workspace
 - join pre-started session if one already exists in your environment

 ## Installation

-`pipx install honeycomb-cli`
+`pipx install hivemux`

 ## Configuration

-HoneyComb can be configured through a TOML file in `$HOME/.config/honeycomb/config.toml`.
+Hivemux can be configured through a TOML file in `$HOME/.config/hivemux/config.toml`.

-If you have `XDG_CONFIG_HOME` or `XDG_CONFIG_DIRS` set, HoneyComb will look in these locations as described in the [XDG specification](https://specifications.freedesktop.org/basedir/latest/#basics).
+If you have `XDG_CONFIG_HOME` or `XDG_CONFIG_DIRS` set, Hivemux will look in these locations as described in the [XDG specification](https://specifications.freedesktop.org/basedir/latest/#basics).

-HoneyComb works well without a config file set, by default, it acts with the default values described below.
+Hivemux works well without a config file set, by default, it acts with the default values described below.

 _config.toml_
 ```toml